Skip to main content

 • Ego-Pose Hands: Estimate the 3D locations of the defined hand joints for visible hand(s).
 Specifically, estimate the (x,y,z) coordinates of each joint in the egocentric coordinate frame.

-We will be using EgoExo4D dataset for running these challenges.
-Please find the documentation here for the dataset.
+EgoExo4D challenge participants will be using EgoExo4D dataset for these challenges.
+Please find the documentation here about the dataset.

 Participation Guidelines